lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reax-silica.rst

     :alt: Distribution charge of silica and oxygen during equilibration with reaxff
     :class: only-dark

-    Distribution of charge of  silica (positive) and oxygen (negative) during equilibration.
-The data were extracted from the dump.lammpstrj file using python, you can use this |plot_distribution| to do the same.
+    Distribution of charge of silicon (positive) and oxygen (negative) atoms during equilibration.
+The data were extracted from the dump.lammpstrj file using python, you can download this |plot_distribution| to plot the charge distribution using Python, NumPy, and Matplotlib.

 .. |plot_distribution| raw:: html